ai-cfia/dev-rel-docs/adr/007-code-hosting-platform.md

-# ADR 7 : Selecting GitHub as Code Hosting Platform
+# ADR-007: Selecting GitHub as Code Hosting Platform

 ## Executive Summary
-This ADR documents the decision to select GitHub as the primary platform for hosting, managing, and sharing code within our agency's AI (Artificial Intelligence) lab.
+This ADR documents the decision to select GitHub as the primary platform for hosting, managing, and sharing code within the CFIA's (Canadian Food Inspection Agency) AI (Artificial Intelligence) Lab.

 ## Context
-A choice needed to be made to be able to manage and share code.
-It needed to be an online platform so that team members could work together in real time from anywhere in the country as well as allow access to external developers all around the world.
-Since the agency's AI Lab takes an open source approach, it means it's important to have the ability for everyone to be able to see the projects being worked on.
-It was important to pick a platform that would help organize and review the code.
+The team needs a plateform to be able to manage and share code which needed to be an online plateform so that team members could work together in real time from anywhere in the country as well as allow access to external contributors all around the world.
+Since the agency needs to follow the Government of Canada Digital Standard and use an open source approach, it's important to pick the right platform that would help organize and review the code.

 ## Decision
-In light of the open source mindset of the AI Lab, GitHub clearly stood out from the rest of the options available for a couple reasons :
+GitHub clearly stood out from the rest of the options available for a couple reasons :

 * Community and Open-Source Focus
     * GitHub has a more prominent community of developers and is better suited for open-source code development and open-source projects.
 It's a platform where programmers from around the world collaborate on projects, often with varying levels of knowledge and commitment.

 * Version Control
-    * GitHub’s interface and workflow are considered intuitive, especially for open-source developers which explains the large userbase which includes over 100 million developers.
+    * GitHub’s continued innovation helped the plateform to stay relevant for many years (created in 2008).

 * Pipeline Automation with GitHub Actions
     * Reusable Workflows: The GitHub Marketplace provides a platform for developers to share and reuse workflows, reducing the need to recreate common workflow configurations.
 This is especially useful for common tasks and standard processes across projects.